Rivière-à-Claude: History

 The first permanent settlers arrived in 1860.
 The settlement, originally called Duchesnay after senator Édouard-Louis-Antoine-Charles Juchereau Duchesnay (1809-1886), gained a post office in 1879 and grew to 200 persons by 1888.
 In 1898, the Parish of Saint-Évagre was founded.

-In 1923, the place was incorporated.
+In 1923, the place was incorporated as Municipality of Duchesnay.
 In 1968, the municipality was renamed to Rivière-à-Claude after the Claude River that has its source near the municipality's inland boundary.
 This river may be named in honour of a pioneer named Joseph Glaude, but there is no certainty since various spellings have existed over time.